arviz-devs/xarray-einstats/docs/source/background/einops.md

 that will be modified.

-Another important consideration is to take into account that _in xarray_, dimension names should not matter, hence the constraint of using dicts on the left side.
+Another important consideration is to take into account that _in xarray_, dimension order should not matter, hence the constraint of using dicts on the left side.
 Imposing this constraint also makes our job of filling in the "partial" expressions much easier.
 We do accept that in the right side as we can generate sensible default names.

+As for the alternative API, its syntax is much closer to that in einops, as it is string base, but it does add some extra constraints to the dimension names that are compatible with it.

-As for the `raw_` wrappers, in order to avoid rewriting the partial expression filling logic, their behaviour is very simplified:
+To avoid rewriting the partial expression filling logic, their behaviour is very simplified:
 1. Split the expression in two if possible using `->`
 2. Convert each side to list of str/list/dict following the rules of the complete wrappers
 3. Call the complete wrapper